LEP Major Projects

 Advanced Manufacturing & Engineering Skills Hub Phase 2

-Local Growth Fund Investment = £6.90m (Staffordshire County Council)
+Local Growth Fund Investment = £6.9m (project promoted by Staffordshire County Council)

 The AME Hub provides world-class vocational environments with state of the art facilities in local communities linked to key employers, providers, schools and colleges.